safacharfi/Hand-Tracking-30-FPS-using-CPU/README.md

 ## Example Output

-Once everything is set up, the code should detect and draw key points on the hand in real-time, as shown in the example image above.
+Once everything is set up, the code should detect and draw key points on the hand in real-time, as shown in this picture

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-You can copy this `README.md` file to your project directory.
-Make sure to update the image link and any other specific details that might change.
 ![image](https://github.com/user-attachments/assets/754e1f41-53f7-4b74-a13a-20c7b96b1dd5)